What Lengths Do RSJ Steel Beams Come In?

 Typical supply scenarios include:

-A 4.2 m beam cut from a 6 m stock length
+- A 4.2 m beam cut to length from a 6 m stock length

-Multiple shorter beams cut from one stock length
+- Multiple shorter beams cut to length from one stock length

-Full-length beams supplied where access and handling allow
+- Full-length beams supplied where site access and handling allow

-Cutting beams to size before delivery is common, particularly on residential projects where handling long sections on site can be impractical.
+Cutting beams to size before delivery is standard practice, particularly on residential projects where handling long sections on site can be impractical.
+Specifying an exact cut to length at order stage avoids on-site cutting, reduces material wastage, and allows the supplier to confirm fit against your structural drawings.

 Typical Lengths by Section Type